 One of the many benefits of implementing routines is they do the “nagging” for you.
 Kids run on autopilot when they know what’s next.

-For instance, my kids wake up and get dressed in their bedroom.
+For instance, my kids wake up and dress themselves in their bedroom.
 Then they file out of the room and eat their oatmeal and fruit.
 After that, they wash up and brush their teeth.
 Then it’s a few minutes of play time.
 When my husband announces it’s time to leave, my son heads to the front door to put on his shoes and grab his bag.

 In most cases, the kids know to do these things without us telling them because they do the same thing every single day.